 Targeted outreach and counseling supports for postsecondary education and career placement

+V. Statewide Supports The IPIC agencies will, by no later than June 30, 2017, develop a comprehensive interagency plan for supporting the development of college and career pathways throughout the State of Illinois.
+Thereafter, the plan must be re-assessed and updated at least once every five years.
+The plan will articulate a strategy for supporting college and career pathways that includes state and federal funding, business and philanthropic investments, and local investments.
+The plan will also address how college and career pathway and state distinction programs articulate to postsecondary degree programs.

-IV.
-Statewide Supports To support local establishment and administration of College and Career Pathway Endorsements and State Honors programs, the IPIC Agencies will:
+In accordance with the plan, and to support local establishment and administration of College and Career Pathway Endorsements and State Distinction programs, the IPIC Agencies will:

 Periodically designate priority state-level sector and occupational areas as part of federal and state economic development planning processes, with annual reports on supply and demand forecasts within those areas

+Implement a statewide communications strategy raising student and family of career pathway endorsements and encouraging employer engagement

 Provide or designate one or more web-based tools to support college and career pathways, including:

 web-based professional learning portfolio (districts may use existing systems, such as FFA or Career Cruising, for this documentation)